How Brexit May Impact Your Personal & Commercial Insurance.

 Will I need a separate green card to tow my trailer or caravan after Brexit?

-If you are travelling with your trailer or caravan in the EU, you will need to register your trailer or caravan for a separate green card before you can take it abroad.
+You will need to register your trailer or caravan for a separate green card before you can take it abroad.
 You should then have a green card for the vehicle that tows the caravan or trailer and an additional green card for the trailer or caravan.
-Our motor team will discuss your individual needs to make sure you are not over paying for anything you don’t need.
+Our motor team will discuss your individual needs to make sure you are not overpaying for anything you don’t need.

 Do I need an International Driving Permit (IDP) ?

-From 1st January 2021 you may need an International driving permit (IDP) in some EU countries and Norway.
+From 1st January 2021 you may need an International Driving Permit (IDP) in some EU countries and Norway.
 Especially if you have a paper driving license or a driving license issued in Gibraltar, Guernsey, Jersey or the Isle of Man.
-IDP’s have been put into 3 categories for travel, if you are planning on driving through more than one country, you might need more than one IDP.
-We can help check before you drive in the EU as you could be fined or your vehicle could be seized if you drive without the correct documents.
+IDP’s have 3 categories for travel, if you’re planning on driving through more than one country, you might need more than one IDP.
+We can help check before you drive in the EU.
+Driving with the correct documents will ensure you avoid any potential fines or having your vehicle seized.

 Business Insurance – Will Brexit create changes for my business?

-Whatever the sector that you operate in, Brexit is likely to have an impact on your business, particularly if you are importing or exporting goods, or regularly working in the EU.
-The new rules will take place after the 1st January 2021 and all businesses should be prepared for the changes about to come.
+Whatever the sector that you operate in, Brexit is likely to have an impact on your business insurance.
+If you are importing or exporting goods, or regularly working in the EU then having the right business insurance is even more important.
+The new rules will take place after the 1st January 2021 and all businesses should prepare for the changes about to come.
 The Brexit Checker below will help give a personalised list of actions to follow for your business.

-Our business team is staffed by experienced commercial brokers who are ready to support you with bespoke specialist business insurance cover to match your precise business insurance needs.
-With the changes taking place shortly, it’s more important than ever to have the correct insurance and support in place, whether you are a seasoned business or embarking on a new venture.
+Our experienced commercial insurance brokers are ready to support you with bespoke insurance cover to match your precise business insurance needs.
+With the changes taking place shortly, it’s more important than ever to have the correct commercial insurance and support in place.
+Having the right policy in place is important whether you are a seasoned business or embarking on a new venture.

 Will Brexit affect importing goods form the EU?

 There will be important changes for your business if you are importing goods from the EU.
 You will need an EORI number that begins with GB and an additional entry declaration form to declare goods.
 This will also mean the goods will be subject to import tax when entering the UK.
-To help with the administrative process you may need to use a UK based Freight forwarder or customs agent going forward as some goods may need an export license or certificate to get through customs overseas.
+To help with the administrative process you may need to use a UK based Freight forwarder or customs agent going forward.
+This is because some goods may need an export license or certificate to get through customs overseas.

 Will Brexit affect exporting goods from GB to the EU?

 As we have left the EU, one of the biggest changes for businesses will be exporting goods from GB to the EU.
-As of the 1st January you will need to make customs declarations for the goods being exported.
+As of the 1st January you will need to make customs declarations for the exported goods.
 You may need to use a UK based Freight forwarder or customs agent going forward as some goods may need an export license or certificate.
-For more information on exporting goods visit https://www.gov.uk/prepare-to-export-from-great-britain-from-january-2021
+For more information on exporting goods visit: https://www.gov.uk/prepare-to-export-from-great-britain-from-january-2021